-"We need to transform our current education provision so that it meets the requirements of the new national curriculum that will come in from 2022 while ensuring that all our learners are educated in a way that enables them to adapt and respond to the significant changes in society, economy, environment and technology.
+"We need to transform our current education provision so that it meets the requirements of the new national curriculum that will come in from 2022.
+But we need to ensure that all our learners are educated in a way that enables them to adapt and respond to the significant changes in society, economy, environment and technology.

 "Our emerging vision will guide the transformation of education in Powys and improve outcomes for our learners.
 Not only do we want the views from our key education partners on our vision, we want the views of parents and will be listening to our learners about their educational needs.
 By working together, we can then give the best possible start to our learners."